 The class one e-bikes make up the first class of these e-bikes.
 This category of bikes only activates their electric motor while the rider is pedaling.
 The engine is only limited to 20 miles per hour beyond which your speed depends on your pedaling.

 The Class Two E-bikes

 Most hunting bikes fall into the class two-category of e-bikes.
-This category is throttle-assisted meaning it is highly suitable for single-track trails and other difficult terrains.
-The bikes are pedal –assisted, which makes it easy for you to navigate your way during hunting expeditions.
+This category is throttle-assisted, meaning it is highly suitable for single-track trails and other challenging terrains.
+The bikes are pedal-assisted, which makes it easy for you to navigate your way during hunting expeditions.

 Class two e-bikes have a limit of 20 MPH while the motor is limited to 750 Watts.
-When settling for a hunting bike it is important to understand the extent of control you have in relation to power.
+When settling for a hunting bike, it is important to understand the extent of control you have concerning power.
 The class two e-bikes allow you to adjust your level motor control and power depending on your needs.

 Some of the most advanced class two hunting e-bikes include the Rambo electric hunting bikes.
 The bikes have a range of features that make your hunting experience less stressful.
 The features include provision for a cargo trailer and other useful additions such as dual-use backpacks.